EMOTIONAL SUPPORT FOR NEUROTYPICAL

 Many partners feel that they are daily sacrificing their own sense of self to help fulfill the priorities of the partner who has AS.
 They begin to feel that they are entirely defined by the role they fill for their Asperger partner.
 There often is a felt loss of mutuality.

 This set of symptoms has been described in many ways:

 You might be wondering about Cassandra Syndrome.
 In Greek mythology, Apollo grants Cassandra the gift of prophecy; the ability to foresee the future.
 He gave her this gift with the hope of seducing her but when Cassandra later rejected him, he placed a curse on her -- her prophecies were never being believed.
 Even though Cassandra had the power to see the future and warn people of bad fortune, no one believed her.
 She felt dismissed and rejected, regarded by the townspeople as the town fool.
 This state of not being believed was the source of great pain and frustration.
-Similarly many partner's of Aspies feel than no-one believes how miserable their life has become, leading them to relate deeply with Cassandra's predicament.
+Similarly, many partner's of Aspies feel that no-one believes how miserable their life has become, leading them to relate deeply with Cassandra's predicament.

-The first step of supporting neurotypical is to sit with the reality of what life has become.
+The first step of supporting the neurotypical partner is to sit with the reality of what life has become.
 To begin to grieve the dreams of what the relationship was "supposed" to look like.
 This usually takes the form of the following steps:

 1. Sharing the story of how the couple got together

 When the AS partner is in the romantic phase, he/she can often turn a tremendous amount of focus on the neurotypical partner.
 This is what sets the stage for future disappointment.